Mythology of Indonesia: Javanese

 The myth of Aji Saka tells the story about the coming of civilization to Java, brought by the legendary first king of Java Aji Saka, and the story of Javanese script.
 Soon after the gods created and nailed the island of Java, the island became habitable.
 However the first race to rule the island were the denawa (giant demon) that repressed all creatures and ate humans.
 The first kingdom in Java was Medang Kamulan, and the king was the Giant King Dewata Cengkar, the cruel King of the country who ate the flesh of his own people.

 One day a young wise man by the name of Aji Saka come to fight Dewata Cengkar.
 Aji Saka came from Bumi Majeti.
-Some sources hold that his origin was Jambudwipa (India) from Shaka (Schytian) origin, explaining his name.
+Some sources hold that his origin was Jambudwipa (India) from Shaka (Scythian) origin, explaining his name.
 One day he told his two servants Dora and Sembodo that he was going to Java.
 He told them that while he was away, both of them were to guard his heirloom (Pusoko).
 After arriving in Java, Aji Saka moved inland to the kingdom of Medang Kamulan.
 In a battle, Aji Saka pushed Dewata Cengkar into the South Sea.
 Dewata Cengkar did not die, instead becoming a Bajul Putih (White Crocodile).
 Aji Saka became a ruler of Medang Kamulan.

 Meanwhile, a woman of the village of Dadapan, found an egg.
 She put the egg in her Lumbung (Rice Barn).
 After a certain period the egg vanished, replaced by a snake.
 The villagers wanted to kill the snake, but the snake said, "I'm the son of Aji Saka, bring me to him".
 Aji Saka told the snake that he would be recognized as his son, if he could kill the Bajul Putih in the South Sea.
 After a long, stormy battle in which both sides demonstrated strength and skill, the snake killed Bajul Putih.